 As we have just addressed, it is easy for the wellbeing of hybrid workers to slip through the cracks because of their in-between status as both remote and in-office workers.

 A great way to ensure you are supporting your hybrid workers is to assess their working conditions and needs specifically as hybrid workers.
 This should include:

 It’s important to ensure your hybrid employees have the same access to quality workstation equipment as those who work in the office.
-Even if your hybrid employees only work one day a week at home, they should still be using an ergonomic chair and have a properly configured desk and monitor, and should have a set-up that is electrically sound.
+Even if your hybrid employees only work one day a week at home, they should still be using an ergonomic chair, have a properly configured desk and monitor, and should have a set-up that is electrically sound.

 Providing your employees with high-quality work equipment is crucial for preventing back, neck, and eye strain and pain.
 Plus, as their employer, it’s your responsibility to comply with Health and Safety DSE laws.

 Want to learn more?
 Read up on the DSE risks associated with working at home.

 An excellent way to ensure your hybrid workers are using display screen equipment safely both at home and in the office is to arrange a DSE assessment.
 A professional will be able to evaluate their working conditions and make recommendations to improve their set-up.